SkyAllinott/Spotify-Machine-Learning/README.md

 ![distribution_y](https://user-images.githubusercontent.com/52394699/177019386-e07ef75a-f605-473d-b508-5c6417eec91a.png)

-This lead to all of the models (XGBoost displayed) performing poorly on songs with a 0 popularity:
+I choose to ignore this feature of the data, and approached it as a standard regression problem to see how each model dealt with this distribution.
+The distribution lead to all of the models (XGBoost displayed, but common to all 3) performing poorly on songs with a 0 popularity:

 ![XGBoost](https://user-images.githubusercontent.com/52394699/177019421-ef7748f1-1d82-429f-a262-8573a46de32c.png)